davidpaps/algorithms/README.md

 - A `Negative Weight Edge` is when the weight of an edge is negative, i.e it would take 'time' off the travel to that node in the graph. negative-weight edges do not work with Dijkstra’s algorithm.
 If you want to find the shortest path in a graph that has negative-weight edges, you would have to use the `Bellman-Ford` algorithm.

-- See the [Dijkstra](python/dijkstra.py) file for a working example of the dijkstra algorithm, written in Python using the following graph as an example (3 hash tables are created, one for the `Graph`, one for the `Cost` and one for the `Parents`):
+- See the [Dijkstra](python/dijkstra.py) file for a working example of the dijkstra algorithm, written in Python (or written in JavaScript [here](javascript/dijkstra.js)using the following graph as an example (3 hash tables are created, one for the `Graph`, one for the `Cost` and one for the `Parents`):

 <img src='images/dijkstra_example.png'>